Alpine skiing’s big-stage performer

 Double silver in Vancouver

 Following that surprise success, Mancuso continued to impress, earning top-three World Cup finishes in downhill, super-G, giant slalom and combined, and winning a silver medal in the super combined at the 2007 World Championships in Åre (SWE).
-At the Vancouver Games in February 2010, she clinched two runners-up spots in 24 hours, making it an American one-two with Lindsey Vonn in the downhill, and subsequently finishing just under a second behind Germany’s Maria Riesch in the super combined.
+At Vancouver 2010, she clinched two runner-up spots in 24 hours, making it an American one-two with Lindsey Vonn in the downhill, and subsequently finishing just under a second behind Germany’s Maria Riesch in the super combined.

 Record medal count

-While Mancuso boasts a relatively small number of successes (seven victories and 35 podiums from 379 starts) on the World Cup circuit over her 15-year career, she has tended to reserve her best performances for the biggest stages.
+While Mancuso boasted a relatively small number of successes (seven victories and 36 podiums) on the World Cup circuit over the course of her long career, she tended to reserve her best performances for the biggest stages.
 At the 2013 World Championships in Schladming (AUT), the confident American won a silver in super-G, her fifth medal at that level, while at Sochi 2014 she dominated the downhill leg of the super combined competition at the Rosa Khutor Alpine Resort to pick up a well-deserved bronze.
-That achievement, which she greeted with a shriek of joy, saw her amass more Olympic medals than any other female American Alpine skier.
+That achievement, which she greeted with a shriek of joy, made her US Alpine skiing’s most decorated female Olympian.
 “At the Games, anything is possible.
 You just have to believe in yourself,” she says.